 In all the shops for self-cultivation inputs (growshops) we see that almost all cannabis seeds are feminized seeds.
 Feminized cannabis seeds have become the industry standard and the truth is that they have greatly improved the growing experience.
-All international seed banks (European and gringos) have adapted to this trend and offer this type of seed as the main seed in their catalog.
+All international seed banks (European and gringos) have adapted to this trend and offer this type of seed as the main seed to grow low smell strains.
 Today I want to write about this type of seed and answer the most common questions about it.
 I am going to do it in the form of an interview, where I ask and I answer.
 Sorry, I’m alone in this.

 What is a feminized seed?

 A feminized cannabis seed is one that has a genetic predisposition to become a female plant.
 The cannabis plant is a dioecious plant, which is why it can develop as a female or as a male.
 Although cultivation conditions may end up affecting the development of the plant, genetics largely determines whether it will be female or whether it will be male.

 This predisposition of cannabis seeds to be female or male is determined by the X and Y chromosomes.
 In feminized seeds it is possible to ensure that they have a pair of X chromosomes and, therefore, that the plant is (almost with total safety) a female plant.